Fastdruid/ReCDTV/Drive/Function.md

 PB7 DACLCH (to the DAC, U17)

 Finally we have PA0-PA7, this takes EFM Encoded Subcode data via a serial to parallel converter using a 74LS74 (U28),  74LS164 (U31), 74LS292 (U42) (as well as a number of gates from a 74LS08 (U21), 74LS00 (U29), 74LS04 (U40), and 74LS02 (U30)) and splits it to Channels W through P.

+### Subcode.
+Boy is this complicated!

+We have a 4-bit ripple counter in U42 (74LS293), this is "reset" by the NAND of

 R/W is handled using the normal R/W signal.
 The CS (Chip Select) for the Tri-Port is a NAND from A4 and CSX0 (XT Device Chip Select No.0) from DMAC